 Contexts can be specified using

-!, and parentheses.
+!, and parentheses in the changesets.
 Without parentheses the order of operations are

 AND, and then